wolfamongdogs/reading/wahh-notes.md

 1. HTTP response – Server header contains a banner indicating the web server software being used and sometimes other details such as installed modules and the server operating system.
 This may or MAY NOT be accurate.
 2. Other HTTP methods:
-	1. TRACE – returns the exOPact message it received.
+	1. TRACE – returns the exact message it received.
 This can be used to detect the effect of any proxy servers between the client and serve that may manipulate the request.
 	2. OPTIONS – reports the HTTP methods that are available for a particular resource.
 This usually lists the available methods in the Allow header.
 	3. PUT – attempts to upload the specified resource to the server using the content contained in the body of the request.